Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 What do you see?

-5. Where is the #1 Organic result?
-It's below the fold.
+Where's the #1 Organic result?
+Below the fold.
 Welcome to the era of zero-click searches where the SERP is the destination.

 On mobile, "Organic #1" is effectively "Page 2."

-If you rely solely on your SEO ranking, you are invisible to 50% of mobile users who never scroll past the ads.
+If you rely on your SEO ranking alone, you're invisible to 50% of mobile users who never scroll past the ads.
 Your brand salience means nothing if you're not visible at the moment of truth.

-By bidding on your brand, you execute a "Total Eclipse" strategy:
+Bidding on your brand creates a "Total Eclipse" strategy:

-9. You push the competitors off the screen.
-You dominate the visual field.
-You signal to the user: "We are the authority here."
-This is omni-channel consistency at the point of conversion—every touchpoint reinforcing mental penetration.
+You push competitors off the screen.
+Dominate the visual field.
+Signal to the user: "We are the authority here."
+That's omni-channel consistency at the point of conversion.
+Every touchpoint reinforcing mental penetration.

 3. The "Owned" Discount (Math is on Your Side)

-Here is the good news.
-The extortion is cheaper for you than it is for anyone else.
-The economics favor the brand owner—this is your revenue premium for having built brand salience in the first place.
+Good news.
+The extortion is cheaper for you than anyone else.
+The economics favor the brand owner.
+That's your revenue premium for having built brand salience in the first place.

 Google's auction runs on Quality Score (QS).